max7586/homi-app/README.md

 * I can view all the reviews and the offer for the property.

-* I can list my properrty.
+* I can list my property.

 * I receive appropriate feedback when I cannot submit a list-my-property form